-How do you carry drinks- a question most campers ask as the drinks can take up most of the space.
+How do you carry drinks – a question most campers ask as the drinks can take up most of the space.
 In scenarios like this, it’s wise to carry a case for the drinks.
 This ensures all your cans are in one place, easy for you to pick one and gulp.
-Moreover, the case makes sure you don’t roll around- it can be risky and cause spillage.
+Moreover, the case makes sure they don’t roll around- it can be risky and cause spillage.

 15. Bring Tea and Coffee

 Camping with tea or coffee lovers can be troublesome, especially if they don’t function without these drinks.
 In situations like this, carry bagged tea or coffee- to save space.

 Now that you’ve read all the tips for packing food during camping, what are you waiting for?
 Plan a getaway with your friends or family, and have the time of your lives.
 Also, don’t forget to use the tips to ensure the compact packing of the food!